 For instance, a customer in a store expects to be able to shop without falling.
 If there is a puddle in the store that hasn’t been marked hazardous or cleaned up, and the customer falls, the property owner or manager can be held liable.
 Let a Long Island slip and fall attorney hold the responsible party accountable and get you the compensation you deserve.

-Licensees are also parties who have implied or express permission to be on the property.
+Licensees also have implied or express permission to be on the property.
 However, licensees aren’t on the property for business purposes, but rather for their own purposes, like entertainment or amusement.
 This may include a social guest in a home, or someone going to an amusement park.

 Property owners and managers still have a duty of care to licensees, but to a lesser degree than to invitees.
-The licensee must be warned of dangerous conditions if they are at a reasonable risk of being exposed to them.
+They must warn the licensee of dangerous conditions if there’s a reasonable risk they could be harmed.
 If there’s risk of injury in an area where the invitee normally wouldn’t or shouldn’t go, the property owner or manager has a lesser duty of care.

-The final group of visitors is trespassers.
-As you may be aware, trespassers are visitors who are not legally allowed on the property.
-This may be a home intruder or someone coming onto the property to commit a crime.
-Generally, property owners and managers only have the duty to not intentionally harm trespassers, except under certain conditions (such as under New York’s castle doctrine).
+Trespassers are persons who are not legally allowed on a property.
+This may be a home intruder, or someone coming onto the property to commit a crime.
+Generally, property owners and managers only have the duty to not intentionally harm trespassers, except under certain conditions (such as under New York’s “castle doctrine”).

-There is an exception to this rule when it comes to foreseeable risk of harm.
+There is an exception to this rule, however. .
 For instance, child trespassers may come onto your property to swim in your pool.
 Such risks are considered “attractive nuisances,” and property owners or managers must provide a higher duty of care for such risks.

 Trespasser laws can be complicated, especially when it comes to children.
 As such, it’s important to speak with a Long Island personal injury lawyer if an injury occurs in a slip and fall.

-However, if there’s a spill that’s left unattended for hours on end, and a customer slips and falls, the property owner or manager has likely breached their duty of care and may be held liable for injuries.
+However, if there’s a spill that’s left unattended for hours, and a customer slips and falls, the property owner or manager has likely breached their duty of care.
+They may be held liable for injuries.

 There are other important exceptions.
 For example, in snow and ice cases, the law generally will not impose liability for problems arising while a storm is still underway.
 In other words, the owner is given a reasonable opportunity to correct a condition after the weather event causing the problem has passed.